chand-lab/openEyeTrack/README.md

 - Cd into DALSA and type $ ./corinstall
 - Go to connection settings and edit the ethernet connection that is associated with the camera
 - Go to the IPv4 settings and change the method to “Link-Local Only” and save changes
-- Make sure the connection is enabled and verify you can connect to camera by typing     $ GigeDeviceStatus from terminal
+- Make sure the connection is enabled and verify you can connect to camera by going to terminal and typing:$ GigeDeviceStatus
 - Try running the genicam_cpp_demo found under DALSA/GigeV/examples
 - ***run the gev_nettweak tool (found under GigeV/bin) to enhance performance and prevent resetting the image transfer.***
 This tool needs to be re-run if the system restarts